mongodb/mongodbatlas-cloudformation-resources/cfn-resources/ldap-verify/README.md

 # MongoDB::Atlas::LDAPVerify

 Requests a verification of an LDAP configuration over TLS for an Atlas project.
-Pass the requestId in the response object to the Verify |ldap| Configuration endpoint to get the status of a verification request.
+Pass the requestId in the response object to the Verify LDAP Configuration endpoint to get the status of a verification request.
 Atlas retains only the most recent request for each project.

 If the cloud formation stack gets deleted, the current resource executes a validation again, in other to replace the original validation